-The Office of Graduate Education is pleased to announce the 2019 Graduate Women of Excellence.
-Honorees are nominated and selected in a biennial process based on their leadership and service contributions at the Institute, their dedication to mentoring, and their drive to make changes to improve the student experience.
+Biennially, The Office of Graduate Education honors a cohort of Graduate Women of Excellence at the Celebration of Graduate Women.
+Honorees are nominated and selected in a process based on their leadership and service contributions at the Institute, their dedication to mentoring, and their drive to make changes to improve the student experience.

 In a celebration held on April 29, 2019 at the Samberg Center, honorees shared information about their path to MIT, their work and involvement in the MIT community, and their vision for the future through an informal poster presentation with a group that included nominators, department heads and other faculty, staff, students, friends, and family.